-All academic appeals related to final grades received in courses must be submitted to the Director of College Academics within 30 business days from the date the semester ends.
+All academic appeals related to final grades received in courses must be submitted to the Chief Academic Officer within 30 business days from the date the semester ends.
 Failure to appeal within the 30-day period will result in the waiver of the student's rights to appeal the decision.
 Note: This policy does not apply to students disputing grades received on exams, assignments, research papers, etc. Those kinds of grade disputes must be resolved between the faculty member and the student within the same semester.
-This policy does not apply to grades students received due to suspension for non-attendance.
+To appeal a final grade:

-1. A student consults the faculty member regarding a disputed final course grade within the timeframe listed above.
-If the faculty member agrees that a course grade change is warranted, the faculty member will complete a Grade Change Form and forward the form to the Director of College Academics with a copy to the Chief Academic Officer.

-- 2. If no satisfactory agreement can be reached with the faculty member, or if the student is unable to contact the faculty member, the student contacts the Director of College Academics.
-Students consulting the Director of College Academics without first meeting with the faculty member will be referred to the faculty member. - 3.
-The student may consult the Director of College Academics who determines that the student has first failed to reach satisfactory resolution with the faculty member.
-If no satisfactory conclusion can be reached between the faculty member and the student, the student completes the top portion of the Academic Appeals form and returns it to the Director of College Academics. - 4.
-The faculty member is contacted by the Director of College Academics and is given a copy of the Academic Appeals form.
-The faculty member is required to respond and may add documentation to the Academic Appeals form and returns it to the Director of College Academics. - 5.
+- 1. A student consults the faculty member regarding a disputed final course grade within the timeframe listed above.
+If the faculty member agrees that a course grade change is warranted, the faculty member will complete a Grade Change Form and forward the form to the Chief Academic Officer. - 2.
+If no satisfactory agreement can be reached with the faculty member, or if the student is unable to contact the faculty member, the student contacts the Director of Student Affairs.
+Students consulting the Director of Student Affairs without first meeting with the faculty member will be referred to the faculty member. - 3.
+The student may consult the Director of Student Affairs who determines that the student has first failed to reach satisfactory resolution with the faculty member.
+If no satisfactory conclusion can be reached between the faculty member and the student, the student completes the top portion of the Academic Appeals form and returns it to the Director of Student Affairs. - 4.
+The faculty member is contacted by the Director of Student Affairs and is given a copy of the Academic Appeals form.
+The faculty member is required to respond and may add documentation to the Academic Appeals form and returns it to the Director of Student Affairs. - 5.
 The Academic Appeals Committee will meet within two weeks of receiving the appeal to review the student's appeal letter and the instructor's course syllabus, grade book, student's assignments and assessments, criteria used for determining grades, and other relevant documentation.
-Once the committee makes a decision, the student will be notified of the decision by the Director of College Academics or their designee. - 6.
-If the decision of the committee is to change the grade, the committee will complete the Grade Change Form and submit it to the Chief Academic Officer.
+Once the committee makes a decision, the student will be notified of the decision by the Director of Student Affairs or their designee.

+- 6. If the decision of the committee is to change the grade, the committee will complete the Grade Change Form and submit it to the Chief Academic Officer.
 The Academic Appeals Committee may change a reported grade in the case of emergency circumstances (e.g., death of a faculty member, faculty member leaving the country, etc.).
-The Student Academic Appeal Form must be completed and signed by the Chief Academic Officer. - 7.
+The student's Academic Appeal Form must be completed and signed by the Chief Academic Officer. - 7.
 If a student is not satisfied with the Academic Appeals Committees' decision, the student may submit a written appeal within four (4) working days to the Chief Academic Officer of the College.
 The Chief Academic Officer will respond to the student after review of the written appeal.